nazwhale/spaceship/README.md

 Tomorrow, however, we will boldly venture onward.

 #### Day 9
-*Lunar Module Pilot Odendaal log, stardate 31.5.2017*
+*Lunar Module Pilot Odendaal log, stardate 31.5.2017* - *Writing from the HMS Challenger.*

 After yesterdays temporary defeat we regrouped, had standup and came up with a new plan.
 Step one, eliminate the failing test.
 Chief engineer Calbayrac and I finally located the error and fixed it!
 This rejuvenated the crew and we were able to continue our voyage.